Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Background and Notation

-As indicated above, the majority of our time will be spent working with the metric $ d $ defined in \eqref{eq:hmetric}.
-That said, the Carnot-Carath\'{e}odory distance $ \rho $, and weighted versions of it, are the subject of Section \ref{sec:wsrm}.
-For use in that section, we define the length of a continuous curve, $\gamma : [0,b] \to \mH$, with respect to the metric $d$, as
+The majority of our time will be spent working with the metric $ d_{\mH} $ defined in \eqref{eq:hmetric}.
+Let $d := d_{\mH}$.
+This is not the Carnot-Carath\'{e}odory distance function associated to a sub-Riemannian metric.
+Our earlier assertions (such as those of the abstract) are valid since $d$ and $\rho$ are bi-Lipschitz equivalent.
+The explicit expression for $d$ makes it easier to work with than the Carnot-Carath\'{e}odory distance.
+That said, $ \rho $ and weighted versions of $g_0$ are the subject of Section \ref{sec:wsrm}.
+For use in that section, we define the length of a continuous curve $\gamma : [0,b] \to \mH$ (with respect to the metric $d$) as

 with $s_i = ib/m$.
-It is shown in \cite{TysonHBook} that, if $\gamma \in C^1 (0,b)$, then $l_d (\gamma)$ coincides with $\int_0^b |\gamma'|_H $ if $\gamma$ is horizontal, and is infinite otherwise.
+It is shown in \cite[Lemma~2.4, p.~20]{TysonHBook} that if $\gamma \in C^1 (0,b)$ then $l_d (\gamma)$ coincides with $\int_0^b |\gamma'|_H $ if $\gamma$ is horizontal, and is infinite otherwise.